Robert Colbert: Brent Maverick

 Before Roger Moore, who played Bart's cousin Beau Maverick, left Maverick during the same season in which Colbert appeared, the studio shot numerous publicity photographs of Colbert, Kelly and Moore cavorting in costume together that are readily accessible on Google Images; the rights to many of the pictures are currently owned by Getty Images.
 By the time Colbert's two episodes were telecast, however, Moore had already quit the show and Moore and Colbert never appeared together in the series itself.
 James Garner reminisced in his Archive of American Television interview that the studio lit Colbert darkly as well as dressing him like Garner in an attempt to mislead the public that Garner had returned but that when Colbert spoke, the audience realized that it wasn't Garner.
 A viewing of the episodes themselves, however, reveals that Garner was mistaken about this and that Colbert was lit normally during his shows although he was certainly dressed precisely as Garner had been earlier in the series.

-In 1962 Colbert appeared as Miles Kroeger on the TV western The Virginian on the episode titled "Impasse."
+In 1962, Colbert appeared as Miles Kroeger on the TV western The Virginian on the episode titled "Impasse."
 In 1962, Colbert played Lonzo Green in the episode "Footlights" of the ABC/WB crime drama, The Roaring 20s.
-Moreover, he guest starred on most of the ABC/WB series, including 77 Sunset Strip and Hawaiian Eye (seven times each), Bronco (six times), Bourbon Street Beat (three times), Sugarfoot, The Alaskans with Roger Moore, and Surfside 6 (twice each), and Cheyenne and Lawman, once each.
+Moreover, he guest starred on most of the ABC/WB series, including 77 Sunset Strip and Hawaiian Eye (seven times each), Bronco (six times), Bourbon Street Beat (three times), Sugarfoot, The Alaskans with Roger Moore, Twelve O’Clock High, and Surfside 6 (twice each), and Cheyenne and Lawman, once each.

-Because of a business issue resulting from a restaurant investment, Colbert requested that Warner Bros.
+Due to a business issue resulting from a restaurant investment, Colbert requested that Warner Bros.
 Television head Bill Orr release him from his Warners contract.